Hilary Duff Is Returning As Lizzie McGuire In Sequel Series on Disney+

 Hilary Duff is returning as Lizzie McGuire in a sequel of the popular Disney Channel series, set to stream on Disney+.
 This time, Lizzie is a 30 year-old millennial navigating life in New York City, and the show's original creator Terri Minsky is set to executive produce and serve as showrunner.
 The series originally ran on Disney Channel from 2001 to 2004, and its finale played out in a spectacularly nonsensical and incredible movie that somehow aired in the middle of the series.

 The sequel news was announced by Duff herself at the Disney+ showcase currently going down at Disney's D23 expo in Anaheim, California, and the only other detail we've gotten so far is that animated Lizzie will still be hanging around, driving Lizzie crazy.
+Lizzie works as an apprentice to a fancy New York City decorator and is dating a guy who owns a fancy restaurant, and she's about to celebrate her 30th birthday.

+"Lizzie has also grown up, she's older, she's wiser, she has a much bigger shoe budget," Duff said, per Variety.

 Duff, 31, currently stars on Younger on TVLand.